Hallandale: (954) 457-1941 Ft. Myers: (239) 931-6558phone

 It is critical that individuals be aware of their immigration court cases and to do everything necessary to avoid being ordered deported.
 If you are not a U.S. citizen, the law generally requires that you notify the Department of Homeland Security of all your address changes on Form AR-11.
 For individuals who have Immigration Court cases pending, there is an additional change of address form they must file with the Immigration Court (Form EOIR-33C).
 The Immigration Court has a toll-free number for people to check on their immigration court case status.
 The telephone number is 1–800–898-7180.
 Sometimes what you do not know can hurt you.
 This is certainly true of in absentia orders of removal.
 If you have been ordered deported make sure you have an attorney experienced in immigration law to light your path.

 This article does not constitute legal advice and does not substitute for the advice of an immigration lawyer familiar with the facts of your individual case.
-If you have a question, please call the Law Offices of Mitchell J. Cohen, PA to schedule a a consultation: (954) 457-1941 (Hallandale Beach Office) or (239) 931-6558 (Fort Myers Office). www.greencardcohen.com.
+If you have a question, please call the Law Offices of Mitchell J. Cohen, PA to schedule a a consultation: (954) 457-1941 (Hallandale Beach Office).
+For Lee County, Fort Myers residents, please call (239) 931-6558. www.greencardcohen.com.